Walther Ritz: Criticism of Maxwell–Lorentz electromagnetic theory

-Instead he indicated that light is not propagated (in a medium) but is projected.
+Instead, he indicated that light is not propagated (in a medium) but is projected.
 This theory, however, is considered to be refuted.

 Ritz's method

 In 1909 Ritz developed a direct method to find an approximate solution for boundary value problems.
-It converts the often insoluble differential equation into solution of a matrix equation.
+It converts the often insoluble differential equation into the solution of a matrix equation.
 It is a theoretical preparatory work for the finite element method (FEM).
-This method is also known Ritz's variation principle and the Rayleigh-Ritz principle.
+This method is also known as Ritz's variation principle and the Rayleigh-Ritz principle.

 Ritz's combination principle

 In 1908, Ritz found empirically the Ritz combination principle named after him.
 After that, the sum or difference of the frequencies of two spectral lines is often the frequency of another line.
 Which of these calculated frequencies is actually observed was only explained later by selection rules, which follow from quantum mechanical calculations.
 The basis for this was the spectral line research (Balmer series) by Johann Jakob Balmer.